 - Jam Jar account – Available through your credit union.
 You tell the credit union how much money should be placed in each expenditure or savings ‘jar’.
 Standing orders or direct debits are set up based on your request.
 You may be charged a fee for using the jam jar service.

 What You Need to Open a Bank or Building Society Account

 There is a process to go through in setting up a bank account and your chosen bank or building society will require two sets of documents:

 These could be:

-- statements from banks and utility companies, usually less than three months old
+- Statements from banks and utility companies, which are less than three months old

-- utility bills, usually less than three months old
+- Utility bills, less than three months old

 - Proof of tenancy or ownership of your home